goetzk/tendenci-community/README.rst

 Incidentally the Matrix channel can be found at https://matrix.to/#/#tendenci-dev:matrix.org

-Many moons ago @goetzk responded to a survey - probably received via emailed newsletter. @goetzk never received an answer to the issues @goetzk raised and many of my comments (related to community) don't appear to have been actioned - in many cases they are the same as those I'm providing now.
+Many moons ago I (@goetzk) responded to a survey - probably received via emailed newsletter.
+Never received an answer to the issues raised and many of my comments (related to community) don't appear to have been actioned - in many cases they are the same as those I'm providing now.
-While working on this letter @goetzk asked for my survey responses (on 2018-06-09), they were never recieved.
+While working on this letter I asked for my survey responses (on 2018-06-09), they were never recieved.

 Contributors want recognition